munu832/Nexus-Between-Corruption-and-Migration-in-Sri-Lanka/README.md

 - **Package Citation**: Talagala, T. S. (2023). *ceylon: Creating Maps of Sri Lanka Administrative Regions, Rivers and Streams*.
 Zenodo. [https://doi.org/10.5281/zenodo.10432141](https://doi.org/10.5281/zenodo.10432141)

-- **Working Paper**: Talagala, T. S. (2024). *ceylon: An R package for plotting the maps of Sri Lanka*. arXiv preprint arXiv:2401.02467.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.